Network Censorship Circumvention

 XTLS Proxy Guide

 Free Oracle VPS guide.
 Recommended OS = Ubuntu Server.
-Home server can only be used if there is no censorship at home.

 Use DigitalPlat for free domain, fake info works.
 Do NOT choose an obvious proxy domain name (e.g. xtls, proxy, bypass etc).

 This guide may be difficult for beginners self hosting for the first time.
+It may be easier to buy from proxy sellers (aka ‘机场’ for China) online.

 Server Side Method

-If you open the panel in browser before binding domain with certificate (step 8), the site will be http.
+If you open the panel in browser before binding domain with certificate (step 7), the site will be http.
 This means you risk being detected for bypassing censorship and could face legal trouble.
 Ensure you follow the steps correctly.

 1. Terminal SSH into your server machine ssh ubuntu@publicip.